Razorbird360/FED_S10258143A_RanenSim_Assg01/README.md

 - Read more option for users to scroll down available on mobile
 - Yellow buttons are also interactive
 - Quiz/trivia section to take quizzes for users
+- Add articles to bookmarks page

+### Bookmarks Page:
+- Articles saved from discover page appear here, in a condensed format that is easy to read for accessibility
+- Saved articles will stay even after refreshing the page due to use of local storage

 ### Features to implement in the future:
 - Fully working shop page